xina99999/xina99999/README.md

 # 👋 Hi, I'm Nguyen Duy Trong Nhan

-🎓 Bachelor of Computer Network and Communication (Graduated 2025)  at University of Information Technology - VNUHCM.
+🎓 Bachelor of Computer Network and Communication  at University of Information Technology - VNUHCM.
 🛠️ I'm passionate about **DevOps, automation, and cloud infrastructure**.

 ## 🚀 My DevOps Skills